This post may contain affiliate links. To read our affiliate policy, click here.

+When I stopped swaddling my son, I needed to find very warm natural fleece baby pajamas for him very quickly.
 The first time I did not swaddle him, I put cotton pajamas and a cotton sleep sack on him instead.
 To this day I remember vividly how icy cold his little hands were when I got up in the middle of the night to nurse him.
 I was not going to make that mistake again and looked frantically for very warm natural fleece baby pajamas.

 To my dismay, I quickly learned that in this modern world, “fleece” equals “polyester.”
 I did not want to buy polyester fleece baby pajamas for multiple reasons.

 Why I did not want polyester fleece baby pajamas